AlexandrDaultukaev/EFA/README.md

-# english_from_documentation
+# english_from_anywhere
-Learn technical English from the most common documentation words!
+Learn the most common english words from the source you need!